 We do not own or operate, and currently do not plan to own or operate, facilities for manufacturing our BioXp systems.
 We rely and expect to continue to rely on third parties for the production and packaging of our instruments.
 We rely on a single contract manufacturer, D&K Engineering, Inc. (D&K), located in San Diego, to manufacture and supply our BioXp systems.
 Since our contract with D&K does not commit it to carry inventory or make available any particular quantities of instruments outside of accepted purchase orders, D&K may give other customers' needs higher priority than ours, and we may not be able to obtain adequate supplies in a timely manner or on commercially reasonable terms.
-We do not have a long-term supply agreement with D&K. Instead, we typically issue purchase orders for our BioXp systems on a six-month rolling basis and we currently maintain less than 30 days of inventory of BioXp systems.
+We do not have a long-term supply agreement with D&K. Instead, we typically issue purchase orders for our BioXp systems on a six-month rolling basis.
 Our purchase orders with D&K are terminable without cause upon sixty days' notice in writing to the other party.